Don't let 12 days of Christmas spending turn into a 12-month debt hangover

 - How long will it take you to repay the debt?

 The length of time it will take you to repay your debt will be a crucial deciding factor in what kind of product you apply for.
 A balance transfer credit card will revert to a set interest rate, usually the cash advance rate, following the promotional period, so if you aren't able to fully pay back your debt within that period then you may want to consider a different option.
 See what monthly repayments will be manageable on your budget to find an option that will work for you.

 How to avoid Christmas debt: Tips for next year

 Being smart about spending and the use of credit cards over Christmas can help you improve your cash flow around the holidays and beyond.
-Starting the New Year with bad debt can see you get off to a bad start, so it’s crucial to follow the tips below to minimise what you pay over the Christmas period.
+Starting the New Year with bad debt can see you get off to a tough start, so it’s crucial to follow the tips below to minimise what you pay over the Christmas period.
 First we’ll look at some basic ways of saving money over Christmas, then we’ll show you how to compare credit cards for your Christmas spending, and finally we’ll show you some ways to get out of Christmas debt.